Elvin-IT/lumina_bank/README.md

   # Lumina Bank Website Design

   This is a code bundle for Lumina Bank Website Design.
-The original project is available at https://www.figma.com/design/Mw6Daz3VEpCtgJS6YMMIfT/Lumina-Bank-Website-Design.
+The original project was done in Figma.

   ## Running the code